marco-willi/camera-trap-classifier/README.md

 2,/unknown2_a.jpeg,/unknown2_b.jpeg,/unknown2_c.jpeg
 ```

-With the following command the images of a capture event are each passed through the model and at the end aggregated on capture_id (csv_id_col) level using the aggregation_mode.
+With the following command the images of a capture event are each passed through the model and at the end aggregated on id (csv_id_col) level using the specified aggregation mode.
 In this case the predictions of all classes over all images of
 a capture event are averaged.
 The top-prediction is then determined on that aggregated metric.

 ```